La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 The only prerequisites needed to set-up and run the App are to install the above packages.
 Any important additional Notes for customisation or error decoding will be written alongside the function code in the app.

+`Note* After LSTM is added to the Main App there will be more set up requirements added here`

 Working on:
 - Debugging Stock Price Forecast -Converging to a constant value